Driving whilst using a mobile phone

 What are the penalties for using mobile phones while driving?

 ● The penalties for using a mobile phone whilst driving are 6 points and a £200 fine.

 ● If you passed your driving test in the last 2 years and you are caught driving whilst using a phone, you will lose your licence.

 ● If you are using your phone as a sat-nav and you don’t have full view of the road or traffic ahead, you will be issued 3 penalty points through a fixed penalty notice.

 ● You can also be taken to court where you can be banned from driving/riding and receive a fine of £1000.
 Lorry or bus drivers can get a £2,500 maximum fine.

-If you receive a fixed penalty notice for driving while using a mobile phone it’s worth calling a solicitor.
+If you receive a fixed penalty notice for driving while using a mobile phone it’s worth calling a lawyer.
 Often things aren’t clear cut.

-As road traffic solicitors we’re happy to give you advice for free.
+As road traffic lawyers we’re happy to give you advice for free.
 We’ll take a look at your particular circumstances and your case papers to see if it can be proved in law.
-You’ve got nothing to lose, but your driving license so get in touch with us today.
+You’ve got nothing to lose, but your driving licence so get in touch with us today.